top of page

 石鹸の生成

-Reaction possible at room temperature and pressure
+Reaction possible at ambient temperature and pressure (energy-saving)

 33445489_l.jpg